MicrosoftDocs/dynamics365smb-docs/business-central/finance-dimensions.md

 4. To see all the dimensions for an entry, select the entry, and then choose the **Dimensions** action.

 > [!NOTE]
 >  The **Ledger Entry Dimensions** page displays the dimensions for one ledger entry at a time.
-As you scroll through the ledger entries, the content in the **Ledger Entry Dimensions** page changes accordingly.
+As you scroll through the ledger entries, the content on the **Ledger Entry Dimensions** page changes accordingly.

 ## See Also
 [Business Intelligence](bi.md)